C. Haley Bunn: Career

-Supreme Court of Appeals of West Virginia

 On April 6, 2022, Bunn was appointed by Governor Jim Justice to succeed Evan Jenkins as a justice of the Supreme Court of Appeals of West Virginia. and took office on April 27, 2022.
 She was sworn into office on May 12, 2022, making her the youngest woman to serve on the court.
+Bunn began her term as chief justice on January 1, 2026.

+She is also a member of the Defense Trial Counsel of West Virginia.

 Personal life

 Bunn lives with her husband and two children in Charleston, West Virginia.
 They attend Bible Center Church.
-She is also a member of the Defense Trial Counsel of West Virginia and has volunteered with the Boy Scouts of America.
+She has volunteered with the Boy Scouts of America.